alex-jadczyk/portfolio/README.md

 ## Other remarks:

 This page was fast and easy to code, my own design.
 The only thing missing is the interaction (could be even made with pure CSS; for now I could not think of anything fitting this page).
-I used ready-made solutions like Bootstrap, Animate.css and Javascript code for smooth page scroll.
+I used ready-made solutions like Bootstrap, Animate.css and jQuery code for smooth page scroll.

 In this project I realized the need to revise basics of PHP from university notes and to practice pure Javascript more (to make a project or two, even small ones).
-I also thought to use Bootstrap only with SASS or even not to use Bootstrap at all in the future (and use SCSS and CSS Grid instead).
+The use of Bootstrap was not reasonable here because most of its code is useless.
+I used it to try the newest version of it.